USS Sunfish (SS-281): Ninth war patrol, October – December 1944

 On 29 November, the Spadefish sank Daiboshi Maru.
 The following day the Sunfish sank the transport Dairen Maru.
 The patrol ended at Majuro, Marshall Islands, on 19 December 1944, with the wolfpack having sunk a total of 59,000 tons of Japanese shipping.

 Tenth and eleventh war patrols, January – April 1945

 Sunfish stood out of Majuro on 15 January 1945 to patrol in the East China and Yellow Seas.
-On the 20th of February, she collided with an ice floe damaging both periscopes, forcing a premature end to the patrol.
+On 20 February, she collided with an ice floe damaging both periscopes, forcing a premature end to the patrol.
 The Sunfish arrived at Apra Harbor, Guam, on 27 February, for refit and repairs.